A downloadable version of this explainer is available here:

 “How big should my team be?”
 Team size is important because if it is too large, communications can be difficult and subgroups will often tend to break off and work separately.
 You really want to avoid the latter if you hope to do truly interdisciplinary scholarship, which is synthetic by nature.
 We found that optimal size is around 8-12 people.

 “How do I find people?”
 Formulas for finding the right people do not exist; however, using your networks and tapping into new networks are the easiest ways to find people.
-Having said that, reading literature related to the research topic and contacting those authors who have exciting ideas, core strengths in areas needed, or divergent or “out of the box” ideas on the topic, can also be helpful.
+Having said that, reading literature related to the research topic and contacting those authors who have exciting ideas, core strengths in areas needed, or divergent or “out-of-the-box” ideas on the topic, can also be helpful.

 “What do I look for when assembling members?”
 Having the right expertise is not enough.
 Whom you invite must be open to interdisciplinary collaboration.
 There are some tremendously productive scholars who work best on their own and struggle to translate their knowledge across disciplinary boundaries in a group setting.
 It’s critical to have people at the table who have an open mind and can communicate their knowledge to be relevant across boundaries.
-Not everyone is good in teams, so avoid those who are domineering.
+Not everyone is good on teams, so avoid those who are domineering.
 Seek people who like to have fun while working.

-“Can you give me some specific tips on building productive interdisciplinary research teams?
+“Can you give me some specific tips on building productive interdisciplinary research teams?”
 Researchers of team science are studying ways to build productivity extensively, asking questions like: Are their common attributes of well-functioning interdisciplinary teams?
 What makes such a research team take leaps that lead to novel findings?
 What follows is some practical advice that comes from some of the research findings:

-- Functional diversity is important: Add new members to the team who will bring new ideas, ways of thinking, and new skills—diversity promotes creativity and impact, but there is a trade-off with team size.
+- Functional diversity is important.
+Add new members to the team who will bring new ideas, ways of thinking, and new skills—diversity promotes creativity and impact, but there is a trade-off with team size.
 And diversity extends beyond disciplines to include gender, race/ethnicity, and personal styles.

-- Experience helps: If possible, seek members who have some experience in interdisciplinary or team collaborations since they and their associated networks will contribute to team productivity.
+- Experience helps.
+If possible, seek members who have some experience in interdisciplinary or team collaborations since they and their associated networks will contribute to team productivity.
 Note, however, that when you have a group that has already worked together, it is very important to bring in new people.

-- Screen potential participants in a friendly way: Have preliminary calls or meetings with potential team members to discuss research in a general way (before inviting) and ask about their experiences in collaborations.
+- Screen potential participants in a friendly way.
+Have preliminary calls or meetings with potential team members to discuss research in a general way (before inviting) and ask about their experiences in collaborations.
 Additionally, bring up topics that help you assess their openness to new ideas, communication skills, and curiosity.

-- Select only those who can commit: Think carefully about the likelihood that potential members will be able to commit and contribute; if they are involved in multiple projects—which is common for senior scholars—they may not be able to commit or may do so but not follow through.
+- Select only those who can commit.
+Think carefully about the likelihood that potential members will be able to commit and contribute; if they are involved in multiple projects—which is common for senior scholars—they may not be able to commit or may do so but not follow through.
 Find out what they have on their plate for the next 6 months or year!

 - Use a problem-orientation approach to attract and engage.
 Recognize that people from different fields with different scholarly cultures and traditions will come together around compelling societal problems.
 Rather than posing specific scholarly questions, describe the social problem associated with specific questions.